 Immersion: live video shopping immerses the shopper through shoppable products and live demonstrations which evokes storytelling that once before was not possible on a standard eCommerce store.

 Interaction: one to one live video shopping creates an effective digital dialogue between the customer and brand.
-Closely replicating in-store experiences creates an environment where retail associates can identify needs, curates a tailored basket and builds meaningful customer relationships.
+Closely replicating in-store experiences creates an environment where retail associates can identify needs, curate a tailored basket, and build meaningful customer relationships.

 Final words on phygital retail

-As lockdown eases and social distancing becomes less of a legal requirement, digital channels are beginning to lose consumers to physical again.
+As lockdown eases and social distancing become less legal requirements, digital channels are beginning to lose consumers to physical again.
 Whilst this bounceback was expected to happen – it gives businesses a chance to truly understand what makes a great digital journey.
 From understanding how to personalise without being creepy, to creating an environment without barriers and easy to use.
 In turn, phygital experiences with live video shopping can help address the demand in delivering highly personable experiences online whilst replicating the luxury of physical channels.